kuhlman-labs/gh-enterprise-reports/README.md

  | `--users`                  | Generate the users report.                                                 |
  | `--log-level`              | Set log level (`debug`, `info`, `warn`, `error`, `fatal`, `panic`).         |
  | `--workers`                | Number of concurrent workers for fetching data (default 5).                |

+**note:** the `--auth-method` flag is required is not required if you are using a token.
+GitHub App support is experimental and may not work as expected.

 ### Worker Count Explanation